cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 F(k, x) = N = kH_1(x)
 ~~~

-It is clear that this is a PRF H_1(x) maps x to a random element in GG,
+It is clear that this is a PRF because H_1(x) maps x to a random element in GG,
 and GG is cyclic.
 This output is computed when the client computes
 Zr^(-1) by the commutativity of the multiplication.
 The client finishes
 the computation by outputting H_2(DST, x ..
 N).
 Note that the output